da-phil/SDC-Semantic-Segmentation/README.md

 ### Conclusion / Future work
 After several training attempts it can be concluded that the used VGG16 base architecture seems to be slow and outdated compared to modern MobileNet lightweight network architectures, it is also not easy to train to achieve state-of-the-art results.
+Possible improvements:
+* Better training strategy with automatic weight decay and early stopping for achieving better loss and mean IoU values
+* Applying image augmentations during training
+* Try out a lightweight MobileNet variant for faster training / testing cycles
+* Exporting graph as protobuf file and optimize it, this should reduce the time to build up the graph with all the made modifications
+* Eventually export a highly optimized graph as protobuf file for inference, with all reasonable optimizations for inference turned on

 ### Project notes